 This course will involve a detailed study of motion, forces, work, energy, momentum, sound, light, magnetism and electricity.
 A very strong background in metrics, scientific notation, significant digits and manipulation of formulas is essential.
 A solid foundation of Algebra manipulation is necessary.
 Formulas need to be memorized for tests.
 Laboratory experiences are student centered and require the application of principles acquired in class.
 Formal laboratory reports are required involving many precise calculations.
-This course is strongly recommended for students who are self-directed learners plan to attend a four-year college.
-A calculator is required.
-Advanced Placement Physics I Recommendation:80% or higher in previous Honors Science course and teacher recommendation 1 credit/full year Grades 11-12
+This course is strongly recommended for students who are self-directed learners-A calculator is required.

 This fast-paced course covers mechanics, work, energy and power, waves including sound and light, and simple circuits.
 Students should have strong math, critical thinking, and reasoning skills and be concurrently enrolled in Honors Pre-Calculus or AP Calculus.
 Students should be independent learners and enjoy solving problems that combine a variety of physical concepts.
 Laboratory investigations will be a major part of the class and students will have to be able to design their own experiments and analyze and defend their results.
 NOTE: STUDENTS ARE REQUIRED TO TAKE THE A.P.
 EXAM IN MAY.
 PLEASE REFER TO THE LETTER ON PAGE 14.
 (Students experiencing financial hardship should speak to their guidance counselor.)

-Environmental Science

-Recommendation: Biology

-1 credit/full year Grades 10-12
+Environmental Science Recommendation: Biology 1 credit/full year Grades 10-12